Lymphadenopathy is commonly referred to as enlarged lymph nodes. This is part of the body’s immune response to any type of foreign invader.

 - Extra-lymphatic involvement(GI tract, thyroid, testes, bones)

-Benign initial phase is followed by malignant phase
+The benign initial phase is followed by a malignant phase

 - Sarcoid lesions of skin,uveitis or parotitis